Brynden Trawick: Professional career

-Baltimore Ravens (first stint)
+Baltimore Ravens

 On April 27, 2013, Trawick signed with the Baltimore Ravens as an undrafted free agent.

-On September 5, 2013, during the season-opener against the Denver Broncos, Trawick accidentally injured teammate Jacoby Jones when they collided on a punt Jones was attempting to catch.
+On September 5, during the season-opener against the Denver Broncos, Trawick accidentally injured teammate Jacoby Jones when they collided on a punt Jones was attempting to catch.
 The collision resulted in a right knee sprain for Jones, who did not return to the game.

 Oakland Raiders

 Trawick signed with the Oakland Raiders on March 16, 2016.
 He led the Raiders with a career-best 14 special teams tackles.

 Tennessee Titans

 On March 10, 2017, Trawick signed a two-year, $4.75 million contract with the Tennessee Titans.
 On January 21, 2018, Trawick was named to his first Pro Bowl as a special teamer after posting a team-best and career-high 17 special teams tackles.
 In the 2018 season, he made eight combined tackles.

 Baltimore Ravens (second stint)

-On August 1, 2019, Trawick signed with the Ravens.
-He was placed on injured reserve on October 3, 2019, with an elbow injury.
-He was designated for return from injured reserve on November 14, 2019, and began practicing with the team again.
-On December 3, 2019, Trawick was activated from injured reserve.
+On August 1, 2019, Trawick signed with the Baltimore Ravens.
+He was placed on injured reserve on October 3, with an elbow injury.
+Trawick was designated for return from injured reserve on November 14, and began practicing with the team again.
+On December 3, Trawick was activated from injured reserve.